-Toppers with Political Science optional
+Toppers with Political Science Optional

 There have been several IAS candidates who cleared the IAS exam with flying colours with political science & international relations optional.
 The most high-profile being Tina Dabi, who secured the first rank in the 2015 civil services exam, in her maiden attempt.
 Dabi got good marks in both her optional papers.
 She secured 128 and 171 out of 250 in her optional paper I and paper II respectively.
-These marks definitely helped her up her total marks.
+These marks definitely helped her increase her total marks.

 The following table gives the names and ranks of a few toppers with political science optional: